ycdxsb/PocOrExp_in_Github/2026/README.md

 - [https://github.com/mbanyamer/cve-2026-24514-Kubernetes-Dos](https://github.com/mbanyamer/cve-2026-24514-Kubernetes-Dos) :  ![starts](https://img.shields.io/github/stars/mbanyamer/cve-2026-24514-Kubernetes-Dos.svg) ![forks](https://img.shields.io/github/forks/mbanyamer/cve-2026-24514-Kubernetes-Dos.svg)

 ## CVE-2026-24512
- A security issue was discovered in ingress-nginx cthe `rules.http.paths.path` Ingress field can be used to inject configuration into nginx.
+ A security issue was discovered in ingress-nginx where the `rules.http.paths.path` Ingress field can be used to inject configuration into nginx.
 This can lead to arbitrary code execution in the context of the ingress-nginx controller, and disclosure of Secrets accessible to the controller.
 (Note that in the default installation, the controller can access all Secrets cluster-wide.)